thegworld/gtx-browser/docs/dbus_mojo_connection_service.md

 Arguments/tokens in D-Bus methods are still available if needed, which should be enough for multi-login situations and handling failures.
-The arguments can also be used to determine if Chromium should accept the request, and which Mojo interface should be used to establish the Mojo channel.
+The arguments can also be used to determine if GTx Browser should accept the request, and which Mojo interface should be used to establish the Mojo channel.

 [MojoConnectionService.conf]: https://chromium.googlesource.com/chromium/src.git/+/main/chrome/browser/ash/dbus/org.chromium.MojoConnectionService.conf